 The new Israeli counter-terrorism bill, that was put forth by the Government,constitutes an attempt to regulate internal Israeli legislation and adjust the tools at the authorities’ disposal to cope with renewed terrorism threats, while striking an appropriate balance between the state’s security interests and its need to safeguard the fundamental principles of the liberal-democratic system and the human rights that it protects.

-This position paper was written by Mr. Uri Ben Yaakov, Senior Researcher, and Dr. Dror Harel, Research Fellow, with the assistance of the ICT team and their colleagues.
+This position paper was written by Mr. Uri Ben Yaakov, Senior Researcher, Dr. Dror Harel, Research Fellow, and Ms. Nadine Liv, researcher, with the assistance of the ICT team and their colleagues.

 Over recent months, we have witnessed several targeted killings of senior operatives of global jihad organizations throughout the world, the most recent of which were pillars of Al-Qaeda: Abu Basir Naser al-Wuhayshi, the leader of Al-Qaeda in the Arabian Peninsula (AQAP), and Mukhtar Belmukhtar, a senior commander of Al-Qaeda in the Islamic Maghreb (AQIM).